Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking on Lane Towards O Outeiro on day seven of the Camino InglésWalking on Lane Towards O Outeiro

-Sign to Casa Rural Antón Veiras at 31.25 Kilometer Marker on day seven of the Camino InglésSign to Casa Rural Antón Veiras at 31.25 Kilometer Marker
+Sign to Casa Rural Antón Veiras at 31.25 Kilometer Marker on day seven of the Camino InglésSign to Casa Rural Antón Veiras (and the Albergue) at 31.25 Kilometer Marker

 Yet Another Section of Country Lane Into Forest on day seven of the Camino InglésYet Another Section of Country Lane Into Forest